alexpdp7/alexpdp7/misc/self-hosting.md

 Perhaps back in the day we did not give second consideration to storing our pictures in Google Photos, or tweeting.
 But would have we been better off if we had chosen other services?
 Are we making similar choices today?

+## Can you do more?

+You can choose to not use the service at all.
+Not all gratis good services are *a necessity*!

+You can choose to use an alternative service which is less dominant, either paid or self-hosted.

+These alternatives nearly always mean sacrificing something, looking for benefits in the long run.

+The most valuable thing you can do is to make it easier for others to have alternatives to good gratis services.

+Beyond providing others access to services you self host, you can make it easier to self host.
+Writing about your experiencies and explaining what you did can be as helpful as contributing to code.
+Just using an alternative service can alter network effects, and make it more viable for others to avoid good gratis services.
+For example, publishing on Mastodon makes the Fediverse more attractive to thers.

 ## The irony here